-Marucci sells its products through several channels including Big Box Retailers; Direct-to-Consumer ("DTC"), Direct-to-Team ("DTT"), the company's experiential Clubhouse retail stores and other Owned Channels; and third-party ecommerce and resellers.
-Marucci's top 5 customers accounted for 57.7% of 2021 of net sales.
+Marucci sells its products through several channels including Big Box Retailers; Direct-to-Consumer ("DTC"), Direct-to-Team ("DTT"), the company's experiential Clubhouse retail stores and other Owned Channels; and third-party e-commerce and resellers.
+Marucci's top 5 customers accounted for 50% of 2022 gross sales and 58% of 2021 gross sales.